yugandharMohite/SWATH-Health-Portal/README.md

 # SWATH-Health ARIMA Model
-It is a Health portal for predicting diseases in Rural India
+It is a Health portal for predicting Diseases in Rural India